 [Section 59 amended by No. 94 of 1984 s.
 66.]

-60. Incorporation of organisation upon registration
+60. Organisation becomes incorporated on registration

 (1) An organisation shall, upon and during registration, become and be, for the purposes of this Act, a body corporate by the registered name, having perpetual succession and a common seal, but, subject to this Act, an organisation may at any time, with the consent of the Full Bench, change its name.